HomePlayer TipsSpacing and Movement - Moving Without the Ball

 Effect of good spacing on the defense

-By spacing out, the defender has to cover more territory and will have a harder time giving help and recovering back to his/her man.
+By spacing out, the defense has to cover more territory and will have a harder time giving help and recovering back to his/her man.

 Various offensive sets and spacing

-Look at the diagrams of some of the more commonly used offenses, showing their initial set and spacing.
-These "formations" change with passing, cutting, screening, dribble-penetration, etc, but the basic concept of maintaining good spacing does not.
+Let's first look at some common offensive alignments, showing their initial sets and spacing.
+These alignments change with passing, cutting, screening, dribble-penetration, etc, but the basic concepts for maintaining good spacing do not.

 3-out, 2-in offense

 With the 3-perimeter, 2 post offense both post players may start low on the blocks, or one may start at the high post and one starts low.
-As the ball moves, they work together and interchange spots, using both sides of the lane.
+As the ball moves, they work together and interchange spots, using both sides of the lane, the high post, and the short corners.

 4-out, 1-in offense